Best mattress deals in theJanuary sales 2025

 Nectar memory foam mattress, king: Was £1,286, now £499, Nectarsleep.co.uk

 When reviewing this model, I found that the Dusk hybrid “feels as luxurious as it looks”.
 It had a four-layer design and I found it to be “a great choice for those with back pain” owing to its firm feel and the “stellar edge-to-edge support”.
-For Boxing Day, you can score an extra 15 per cent off with the code “FLASH15” at checkout.
+For the January sales, you can score an extra 25 per cent off with the code “EXTRA25” at checkout.
 With more than £200 discount, your sleep is begging for you to click buy.

 Hypnos pillow top elite mattress, double: Was £2,565, now £2,180.25, Mattressman.co.uk